yohannes-daniel/credit-risk-classification/README.md

     3. Gather the results
         1. Imported the accuracy score, confusion matrix, and classification report modules and used them to gather their respective values.

-* Model 2: Resampled Train Data
+* Model 2: Resampled Training Data
-    1. Resample the train data
+    1. Resample the training data from model 1.
-    2.
+    2. Repeat steps ii. and iii. from model 1 and use the resampled training data for ii. b.

 ## Results